-Backdrop delivers features quickly with frequent "minor" releases every 4 months.
+Backdrop delivers features quickly with frequent "minor" releases every 4 months, on the following dates:

 APIs will move slowly over longer, "major" release cycles that happen every 3 years or more.
 Backdrop encourages everyone to upgrade through the new features it delivers.
 On our Roadmap page, you can see a summary of the changes and features added to past releases as well as what we are planning for future releases.
 For a more detailed changelog of all releases, see the release history on Github.